Some novel constructions of optimal Gromov-Hausdorff-optimal correspondences between spheres: Abstract

 \section{Abstract}

 In this article, as a first contribution, we provide alternative proofs of recent results by Harrison and Jeffs which determine the precise value of the Gromov-Hausdorff (GH) distance between the circle $\mathbb{S}^1$ and the $n$-dimensional sphere $\mathbb{S}^n$ (for any $n\in\mathbb{N}$) when endowed with their respective geodesic metrics.
-Additionally, we prove that the GH distance between $\mathbb{S}^3$ and $\mathbb{S}^4$ is equal to $\frac{1}{2}\arccos\left(\frac{-1}{4}\right)$, thus settling the case $n=3$ of a conjecture by Lim, Mémoli and Smith.
+Additionally, we prove that the GH distance between $\mathbb{S}^3$ and $\mathbb{S}^4$ is equal to $\frac{1}{2}\arccos\left(\frac{-1}{4}\right)$, confirming the case $n=3$ of a conjecture by Lim, Mémoli and Smith, with computational verification of several inequalities playing an essential role in the proof.